Mereo BioPharma Group plc (MREO) Reveals an Earnings Mystery

 MREO’s Market Performance

-MREO stocks went up by 2.75% for the week, with a monthly drop of -20.62% and a quarterly performance of -57.97%, while its annual performance rate touched -86.11%.
-The volatility ratio for the week stands at 15.75% while the volatility levels for the past 30 days are set at 17.55% for Mereo BioPharma Group plc.
-The simple moving average for the period of the last 20 days is 4.47% for MREO stocks with a simple moving average of -68.63% for the last 200 days.
+MREO stocks went up by 21.38% for the week, with a monthly jump of 59.95% and a quarterly performance of -56.18%, while its annual performance rate touched -79.94%.
+The volatility ratio for the week stands at 15.64% while the volatility levels for the past 30 days are set at 16.14% for Mereo BioPharma Group plc.
+The simple moving average for the period of the last 20 days is 38.99% for MREO stocks with a simple moving average of -55.83% for the last 200 days.

 Analysts’ Opinion of MREO